score-json/json/TSF/trustable/throw-ill-formed-json/TIJ-01.2.md

     Erikhu1: 1.0
 ---

-The service provided by nlohmann/json throws an exception on any other than the three literal names true, false, null.
+The service provided by the nlohmann/json library throws an exception on any other than the three literal names true, false, null.